Hosting Exchange Students: A Guide for Teachers

 3. Involve the entire school community

-Promote opportunities for other faculty and departments to engage with the exchange students.
+Promote opportunities for other faculty and departments to engage with exchange students.
 For example:

-• Visit to a middle and/or elementary school: Have the exchange students get to know the entire American educational system while also promoting language and cultural exchange at the lower grade levels in your school district.
+• Visit to a middle and/or elementary school: Introduce the exchange students to the entire American educational system while also promoting language and cultural exchange at the lower grade levels in your school district.

 • Class visits: Offer the opportunity for other faculty members to invite the exchange students to their classes.
-Class visit activities from past exchanges have included:
+Classroom visit activities from past exchanges have included:

 • Art – students create a piece of artwork together

-• History/Geography/Government – exchange students quiz the class on the geography of their region/ continent.
+• History/Geography/Government – exchange students quiz the class on the geography of their region or continent.

-• Chemistry – exchange students assist class with conducting an experiment.
+• Chemistry – exchange students assist the class while conducting an experiment.

 Have your school and host families arrange some local field trips.
-European students come to the US to experience the daily life and culture; thus, the activities do not need to be overdone – almost any activity or field trip in your town/city will be different from their daily life at home.
-If possible, arrange with your school to provide a bus for the day and, if you are not able to join the group, identify a parent to serve as the “Ambassador” for the group and to accompany them for the day.
+European exchange students come to the US to experience the daily life and culture; so the activities do not need to be “over-the-top” – almost any activity or field trip in your town or city will be different from their daily life at home.
+If possible, work with your school to provide a bus for the day and, if you are not able to join the group, identify a parent to serve as the “Ambassador” for the group and to host them for the day.

 Examples:

-• Visit some public institutions such as the fire station, police station, or city hall.
+• Visit some public institutions like the fire station, police station, or city hall.

-• Visit any interesting nearby sights (historical monument, natural area, botanical garden, etc.)
+• Visit any interesting nearby sights (historical monuments, natural area, botanical garden, etc.)

 • Collect an extra $100-$150 per participating student from your school